Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    and packager as [=Receiving entity=].
 In this case, interface 1, [[!MPEGCMAF]] (CMAF) Ingest may be used.
 This interface uses [[!MPEGCMAF]] to ingest a live encoded stream to the packager.
-The [=Receiving entity] in this case may do the pacakging, encryption, or other active media processing on the stream.
+The [=Receiving entity=] in this case may do the pacakging, encryption, or other active media processing on the stream.
 This interface is defined in a way that it will be possible to generate streaming presentation based on [[!MPEGDASH]] or HLS [[!RFC8216]] based on the ingested stream.